CyanSalt/stylelint-plugin-aurora/docs/rules/declaration-property-value-no-magic.md

 This rule has an object option:

-- The key represents the magic value that needs to be reported
-- The value can be in any of the following formats：
+- `values`: an object that contains magic values.
+The key represents the magic value that needs to be reported while the value can be in any of the following formats：
     - `true` means report only
     - A string representing the replacement
     - An object with: